GameHunter101/gamezap-lib/GameZapProjectPlanning/Action.md

 		- Some async block
 	- Note:
 		- Some asynchronous block to be executed in the background through multiple iterations of the main loop
+		- The component should constantly poll to see if the workload has finished executing.
+If it has, it should receive back the result of the workload (i.e. the poll function should return an `Option` where the `Some` value is the returned value)